 Now more than ever — whether it’s in everyday conversations with friends and family, or in lobbying government for support and funding — we need advocates for science.
 The events in the Advocating for Science and Scientists series will provide information, tools and skills to better equip you to advocate for basic research, higher education, science funding, and scientific rigor in policy and decision-making.

 All Advocating for Science and Scientists Series events are co-presented by the Graduate Division and the Science Policy Group at UCSF.
 (Other advocacy-related events are listed below for your interest.
 These may be hosted by other groups as indicated.)

-News and highlights:
+News and Highlights

-Hear from Dr. Anne Reid, executive director, National Center for Science Education.
-(Read her March 7, 2017 article "Why NCSE is Marching for Science" in the Huffiington Post)
+Hear from Dr. Ann Reid, executive director of the National Center for Science Education.
+(Read her March 7, 2017 article "Why NCSE is Marching for Science" in the Huffington Post.)